MarcAndreWyss/Crater2LDraw/README.md

 ### Step 1
 Create a new crater field within Gaea.
 Play with the values as you wish.
-- **Comment I**:  I took a depth of 2, because later in the process the z-axis is compressed by replacing bricks with plates.
-- **Comment II**:  Activate the drop option to place the generated terrain as low as possible.
+- **Comment**: Activate the drop option to place the generated terrain as low as possible.

 ![Alt-Text](images/step_01.png)